Abdul Qadir (cricketer): Death and legacy

-On 7 September 2019, Qadir died of cardiac arrest in Lahore.
+On 7 September 2019, Abdul Qadir died of cardiac arrest in Lahore.
 Qadir died nine days before his 64th birthday.
-The Pakistan Cricket Board (PCB) paid tributes to Qadir with their chairman, Ehsan Mani, calling him a "maestro with the ball".
+The Pakistan Cricket Board (PCB) paid tributes to Abdul Qadir with their chairman, Ehsan Mani, calling him a "maestro with the ball".
 Wasim Khan, the PCB's Chief Executive added: "Abdul Qadir was one of the all-time greatest.
 His friendly and warm presence will forever be missed".

 Shane Warne said: "It's very sad news, so condolences to Abdul Qadir's family.
 I had the opportunity to meet him in 1994 on my first tour to Pakistan.
 I think a lot of people who bowled leg-spin, like I did, he was the guy who we looked up to in the eighties.
 He was the main leg-spinner in that era.
 He was a terrific bowler who bamboozled a lot of batsmen.
 His record is a terrific one."

 Prime Minister Imran Khan called him "a genius, one of the greatest leg spinners of all time", adding that "Qadir's bowling statistics do not do justice to his genius".

 He was posthumously awarded Sitara-i-Imtiaz the third highest civilian award of Pakistan by the Government of Pakistan in 2021.